JuhoSiitonen/Receptify/documents/workinghours.md

 - 1h 3.1: Added basic login page and more functionality to recipy post page.
 - 6h 5.1: Added Sequelize and models for it.
 - 8h 6.1: Working with Sequelize and frontend actions.
-- 1h 7.1: Implementing endpoints for healthcheck and testing.
+- 4h 7.1: Implementing endpoints for healthcheck and testing, fixed posting new recipies.
+- 1h 8.1: LoadingSpinner added, userpage setup.

-Total hours: 23h
+Total hours: 267